ThembaMtshelwane/immergence-studios/README.md

 - Using Email.js for the contact form
 - Using Flowbite footer component for building UI quickly

-## Limitations

-The curent website does not include all its features, i.e. a section showcaing the contact section.

 ## Live Website

 Please check it out.
 I am always open for suggestions and collaboration [Immergence Studios](https://immergence-studios.vercel.app/)